Chrome Management (puppeteer)

 await this.puppeteer.closeActiveConnections(page?)

-The argument page is optional; when called without an argument, A-Parser will close connections for the tab associated with the current thread
+The page argument is optional; when called without an argument, A-Parser will close connections for the tab associated with the current thread.

 await this.puppeteer.logScreenshot()

-The method logs a screenshot of the current page
+The method logs a screenshot of the current page.